denizgursoy/inpu/README.md

 # Easy to use HTTP client in Go
-Inpu is a Go HTTP client.
+`Inpu` is a Go HTTP client that allows developers to create request with builder pattern.
+It also provider some utility methods and common constants.

 To download:`go get github.com/denizgursoy/inpu`